-But part of the reason sales talent is so rare is that employers have traditionally expected so much of salespeople.
-I don’t mean that their expectations have been high — that’s appropriate.
+This doesn't mean that their expectations have been high — that’s appropriate.
 But rather that they’ve been broad.
-Except among large enterprises, business-to-business sales organizations have been built around the lone wolf, the type that works entirely by themselves, taking responsibility for every aspect of the sales process from finding and qualifying prospects to ongoing client satisfaction and everything in between.
+Except among large enterprises, business-to-business (B2B) sales organizations have been built around the lone wolf sales model.
+The type that works entirely by themselves, taking responsibility for every aspect of the sales process from finding and qualifying prospects to ongoing client satisfaction and everything in between.

 Your sales process already has a sequence, whether you’ve established it formally and given each step a name or not.
 If you formalize it, and assign each step in the sequence to a different specialist, one of the extraordinary benefits you’ll discover is in the realm of talent.
 Now, your performance expectations may be as high as ever, but they’re no longer absurdly broad.